Maxima of independent, non-identically distributed Gaussian vectors: Introduction

-where $\mathbf{1} = (1,\dots,1)^\top\in\R^d$ and$\phantom{x}^\top$ denotes the transpose sign.
-Under this assumption, the row-wise maxima converge to the $d$-variate, max-stable H\"usler-Reiss distribution whose dependence structure is fully characterized by the matrix $\Lambda$.
-Note that condition \eqref{sigma_cond} implies that all off-diagonal entries of $\Sigma_n$ converge to $1$ as $n\to\infty$.
-A slightly more general representation is given in \citet{kab2011} in terms of Poisson point processes and negative definite kernels.\\ In fact, it turns out that these distributions not only attract Gaussian arrays but also classes of related distributions.
-For instance, \citet{has2005} shows, that the convergence of maxima holds for triangular arrays of general bivariate elliptical distributions, if the random radius is in the domain of attraction of the Gumbel distribution.
-The genera\-li\-zation to multivariate elliptical distributions can be found in \citet{has2006}.
-Moreover, \citet{has2010} prove that also non-elliptical distributions are in the domain of attraction of the H\"usler-Reiss distribution, for instance multivariate $\chi^2$-distributions.\\ Apart from being one of the few known parametric families of multivariate extreme value distributions, the H\"usler-Reiss distributions play a prominent role in modeling spatial extremes since they are the finite dimensional distributions of Brown-Resnick processes \citep{bro1977, kab2009}.\\ In this paper we consider independent triangular arrays $\mathbf{X}_{i,n}$, $n\in \N$ and $1\leq i\leq n$, where $\mathbf{X}_{i,n}$ is a zero-mean Gaussian random vector with covariance matrix $\Sigma_{i,n}$.
-Thus, in each row the random variables are independent, but may have different dependence structures.
-We are interested in the convergence of row-wise maxima
+In fact, it turns out that these distributions not only attract Gaussian arrays but also classes of related distributions.
+For instance, Hashorva \cite{has2005} shows, that the convergence of maxima holds for triangular arrays of general bivariate elliptical distributions, if the random radius is in the domain of attraction of the Gumbel distribution.
+The generalization to multivariate elliptical distributions can be found in Hashorva \cite{has2006}.
+Moreover, Hashorva \textit{et al.} \cite{has2012a} prove that also some non-elliptical distributions are in the domain of attraction of the H\"usler--Reiss distribution, for instance multivariate $\chi ^2$-distributions.

+Apart from being one of the few known parametric families of multivariate extreme value distributions, the H\"usler--Reiss distributions play a prominent role in modeling spatial extremes since they are the finite-dimensional distributions of Brown--Resnick processes \cite{bro1977,kab2009}.

+Recently, Hashorva and Weng \cite{has2013} analyzed maxima of stationary Gaussian triangular arrays where the variables in each row are identically distributed but not necessarily independent.
+They show that weak dependence is asymptotically negligible, whereas stronger dependence may influence the max-limit distribution.